Multi-Device E-Learning: What, Why, How?

 Lucky for you, modern authoring tools have evolved to the point where making multi-device e-learning is no more challenging than making computer-only e-learning.
 However, every app handles multi-device e-learning a little differently, so it’s important to do some research before committing.

-Apps like Rise and Articulate Storyline, for example, allow you to keep building courses like you always have, taking care of cross-device compatibility for you in the background automagically.
-With Rise, you can create inherently responsive e-learning courses quickly and easily—no manual tweaking required!
+Apps like Rise 360 and Storyline 360, for example, allow you to keep building courses like you always have, taking care of cross-device compatibility for you in the background automagically.
+With Rise 360, you can create inherently responsive e-learning courses quickly and easily—no manual tweaking required!
 And with Storyline, you can author your slide-based course once, publish it, and it’ll automatically look great on any device.

 Be aware that some slide-based apps will require you to manually tweak each slide of your course to makes sure it works correctly on smaller devices—which can be a real time-suck.
 To help you evaluate the different multi-device authoring tools on the market, we created this comparison worksheet with the three main criteria you should consider.
 You may also want to check out this article for some additional, more general, things to think about when selecting e-learning software: Top 9 Considerations for Choosing the Right E-Learning Authoring Tool.

 After this introduction to multi-device e-learning, you may be feeling thirsty for more detailed information!
 If that’s the case, here are some other resources to help you take your knowledge to the next level: